messkan/prompt-cache/README.md

 Numbers vary per model, but the pattern holds across real workloads:
 **semantic caching dramatically reduces cost and latency**.

+\* Results may vary depending on model, usage patterns, and configuration.

 ---

 ## 🧠 Smart Semantic Matching (Safer by Design)